-History Note: SWFWMD ERP Information Manual -Part B, Basis of Review, Section 5.2.c.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 5.2.c.
 Amended d.
 Off-line Retention Treatment Systems.

-1. Off-line retention treatment systems shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
-In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining run-off from the directly connected impervious and semi-impervious areas separately from any other contributing area.
+1. Off-line retention treatment systems shall be designed to meet, either by itself or in conjunction with other BMP(s), the stormwater quality treatment criteria specified in Part II of Volume I.treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
+In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining run-off from the directly connected impervious and semi- impervious areas separately from any other contributing area.